RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Bug Reports and Feature Requests

 The single most important contribution that you can make is to report bugs and make feature requests.
 The development work on sam is largely driven by these, so please make your voice heard!
-Any bugs/feature requests [can be created here.](https://dev.ynformed.nl/project/view/22/) No permission is needed to create a card, so go nuts!
+Any bugs/feature requests [can be created here.](https://dev.azure.com/ynformed/SAM/_backlogs/backlog/SAM%20Team/Epics) No permission is needed to create a card, so go nuts!
+I kindly ask you prefix your cards with `[bug]` or `[feature]`, and alert one of the developers since we don't check the board every day!

 Bug reports are most helpful if you send us a script which reproduces the problem.

 ## Developing

 If you want to develop this package, you wil need to install a local version using pip.
-This is done by going to the root folder of this package, and running `pip install -e .` This will install a development version of the package locally.
+This is done by cloning the repo, going to the root folder of this package, and running `pip install -e .` This will install a development version of the package locally.
 That means that if you make local changes, the package will automatically reflect them.

 If you want to develop in a Jupyter notebook, you will also need to reload the sam package whenever you run `from sam import x`.
 This can be achieved by putting the following lines at the top of every notebook: